cncf/clowarden/charts/clowarden/README.md

 Once your GitHub application is ready you can install it in the organizations you need.

+### Storage

+The chart deploys PostgreSQL with persistent storage enabled by default.
+Your cluster must have either a default StorageClass with dynamic provisioning, or a pre-created PersistentVolume.
+For storage configuration options (disabling persistence, using a specific StorageClass, etc.), see the [Bitnami PostgreSQL chart documentation](https://github.com/bitnami/charts/tree/main/bitnami/postgresql#parameters).

 ## Installing the chart

 Create a values file (`my-values.yaml`) that includes the configuration values required for your GitHub application: